shaunreichman/investment_tracker/docs/FUND_DETAIL_MODERNIZATION_SPEC.md

   - [ ] Ensure smooth scrolling and interactions

 **Design Principles**:
-- Use the increased space to show more detailed information
+- ✅ Use compact styling to show more data in the same space
-- Maintain table readability and scanability
+- ✅ Maintain table readability with proper header separation
-- Improve interaction patterns with more space
+- ✅ Create spreadsheet-like appearance for professional feel
-- Keep the table as the primary focus of the main area
+- ✅ Keep the table as the primary focus of the main area

 ### Phase 2C.4: Responsive Breakpoints